Jokeren/netlify/content/project/gBolt/index.md

 tags = ["data-mining", "parallel-computing"]

 # Project summary to display on homepage.
-summary = "gBolt is up to 100x faster (see detailed experiments) than Yan's original implementation with multi-threading on a single machine. gBolt also reduces more than 200 folds memory usage, running efficiently on personal computers.
+summary = "gBolt is up to 100x faster (see detailed experiments) than Yan's original implementation with multi-threading on a single machine. gBolt also reduces more than 200 folds memory usage, running efficiently on personal computers."
-"

 # Slides (optional).
 #   Associate this page with Markdown slides.